jasonhemann/21SP-CS2800/syllabus.md

 The final two homeworks, will both be one-part, and worth half the usual homework weight.
-Since they're worth half the usual homework weight, I'll also not count that as dropping a "half an assignment" rather than a full one, because it's worth half the others.
+Since they're worth half the usual homework weight, I'll also count that as dropping a "half an assignment" rather than a full one, because it's worth half the others.